-This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American Military and Wartime Art."
-Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
+This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American Military and Wartime Art" Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.

 Articles and essays from Resource Library in chronological order:

 Brown, Thomas J. The public art of Civil War commemoration : a brief history with documents.
 Boston, Mass. : Bedford/St. Martin's, c 2004.

 Calvin, Paula E. , Deacon, Deborah A. American Women Artists in Wartime, 1776-2010, McFarland, 2011 - 214 pages.
 Google Books says: "For generations, men have left their homes and families to defend their country while their wives, mothers and daughters remained safely at home, outwardly unaffected.
 A closer examination reveals that women have always been directly impacted by war.
 In the last few years, they have actively participated on the front lines.
 This book tells the story of the women who documented the impact of war on their lives through their art.
 It includes works by professional artists and photographers, combat artists, ordinary women who documented their military experiences, and women who worked in a variety of types of needlework.
 Taken together, these images explore the female consciousness in wartime."

 Fralin, Frances.
 The Indelible Image: Photographs of War - 1846 to the Present.
 New York: Harry N. Abrams, 1985.

 Kelbaugh, Ross J. Directory of Civil War Photographers.
 Baltimore, MD: Historic Graphics, 1990.